← /for/

 Why pull it into files at all?

 Because it gives the AI full context over every record without handing it direct API access to your accounting system.
 The AI reads all 23 entity types at once, not a sample it paged through over an API, so it can reason across the whole ledger instead of a handful of records.
 The analysis runs against local files, so it is fast, about 10x faster than the same AI working over an API.
-And your live company file is never touched.
-The AI reasons over a copy.
-Your books stay exactly as they were.
+And your live company file is never touched until you approve a write-back: the AI reasons over a copy, and only the changes you approve reach the books.

 What's safe

-Nothing writes back.
-QuickBooks is read-only today, so the AI never touches your live accounting system.
+Nothing writes back until you approve it, and Scratch writes back only the fields that actually changed on the records you approved.
+Tax codes and tax rates stay read-only, and QuickBooks applies its own validation to every write, so the books get a vote too.
 You bring your own AI: Scratch holds no AI credentials and runs no model, so you sign into Claude, Claude Code, Codex, Cursor, Copilot, Cline, or Windsurf the way you already do.
-The whole workspace is git-backed, so every pull and every proposal is tracked.
-Publish-back to QuickBooks is coming.
+The whole workspace is git-backed, so every pull and every change is tracked, and every published record is reversible per record.
 Scratch is SOC 2 compliant.

 Questions QuickBooks users ask